-Social Media Presence
+Social Media Presence/Campaigns

-Covid fast tracked the digitization at all levels.
-The Aries social media channels are active throughout due to the rapid digitization.
-Agromax - our You Tube Channel, Twitter, Instagram and Facebook feeds were continuously updated with stories of 'real people' within the Aries Network who had created excellence.
+The Aries social media channels have scaled up due to rapid digitization.
+Agromax - our YouTube Channel, Twitter, Instagram and Facebook feeds were continuously updated with stories of 'real people' within the Aries Network who had created excellence.
 Most of the farmers' meetings were conducted online with group of farmers being trained by the Aries team for a series of online trainings, branded Aries Fasal Sabha.
 Farmers provided testimonials, Aries Fasal Sabhas built a weekly knowledge sharing dialogue on select crops.
-Whatsapp groups with staff, farmers and distributors were active with updates on everything relevant to Aries Business.
-Technical aspects of the Company's products were communicated digitally through a series of 15 Fasal Sabha sessions on various crops.
-An average reach of 20,000 audience per session was recorded on Facebook application.
+Whatsapp groups with staff, farmers and distributors are active with updates on everything relevant to Aries Business.
+Technical aspects of the Company's products were communicated digitally through a series of Fasal Sabha sessions on various crops.
+Currently we have a collective audience reach of 3,82,450 on our social media channels.
+HD Launch Campaign and Lucky Draw Contest were held throughout the Country.